 Although the reviews can come across a bit salesy at moments, the feedback is poignantly honest and holds no punches.
 Each review has objective data with both pros and cons—valuable and useful information throughout the review that one can use to determine if they'd want to try the car out for themselves.

 What's cool is the way Car and Driver displays new (or the most recent) cars in their car research feature.
 All that is needed is the make and model of the vehicle and clicking the Research button.
 What pulls up is nothing short of a fully comprehensive report on the vehicle, all in one place instead of having to click through several website pages to compile the information yourself.
 The list is comprised of:

 Car recommendations come in the form of the reviews mentioned above (i.e. instrumented tests and as Editor's Picks) and annual Editor's Choice Awards-where Car and Driver editors publish a list of vehicles they consider to be the best cars, pickup trucks, crossovers, and SUVs for that year.

 Another recommendation list is their annual "10 Best Cars".
-The Editor's lists are broken down into year, car/truck make, genre and model.
-A few additional likeable Car and Driver features include the Free Dealer Quote tool and the Auto Show page, where car enthusiasts can get the latest announcements and detail information on upcoming auto shows.
+The Editor's lists are broken down into model year, car/truck make, genre and model.
+A few additional likable Car and Driver features include the Free Dealer Quote tool and the Auto Show page, where car enthusiasts can get the latest announcements and detail information on upcoming auto shows.

 One would think that if you have a used car listing totaling in the millions, you would also feel the need to include free tools that other car search websites offer to help buyers assess the trade-in value of their vehicle and calculate how much the true cost of their vehicle will be beyond the sticker price.
-But hopefully Car and Driver will have a change of mind.
+Hopefully, Car and Driver will have a change of mind.